Natural Health Products

 What else should I be aware of?

 Scientific support for use of astragalus is limited.
 There is a lack of high-quality research on the actual benefit of astragalus for any of its traditional uses.
-Some weak evidence exists to suggest that astragalus, either alone or in combination with other herbs, may have potential benefits for the immune system, heart, liver, and as an add-on therapy for cancer.
+Some weak evidence exists to suggest that astragalus, either alone or in combination with other herbs, may have potential benefits for the immune system.

 Use of astragalus is generally considered safe for most adults.
 However, possible side effects are not well known as the herb is usually used together with other ingredients.